LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 gave Laocoon a right arm which pointed up to the sky, as if challenging the

 gods, and it’s this version which appears in most of the casts and copies.
-However, not everyone agreed – the 16th-century
+Not everyone agreed with Montorsoli's reconstruction: another 16th century sculptor, Sansovino, created a small bronze version, now in the Victoria

 & Albert Museum , with the right arm bent back

-towars the head.
+towards the head.
 Amazingly, in 1905 the

 original arm turned up (in an antique shop on the Esquiline), proving that it